RaminMamedov/Counter/README.md

-This tutorial project was created with React, Redux, and using Redux Persist.
+This tutorial project was created with React, Redux, TypeScript, and using Redux Persist.